Wesley Plaisier

-Wesley Plaisier (born 4 March 1990) is a Dutch professional darts player who is currently playing in the Professional Darts Corporation events.
+Wesley Plaisier (born 4 March 1990) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events.
+He previously participated in World Darts Federation (WDF) tournaments, winning the World Masters twice.
+He finished as the runner-up at the 2024 Dutch Open.
+He reached the quarter-finals at the 2023 WDF Lakeside World Championship.

+Plaisier won 4 titles on the PDC Challenge Tour and became the fourth player to win a PDC ranking title without being a PDC Tour Card holder by winning 2024 Players Championship 28.
+He gained a Tour Card for the first time through his placing on the 2024 Challenge Tour ranking.

 Career

+2019

-He attended European Q-School in 2019, but never got farther than the last 32, missing out on a Tour Card.
-He did then qualify as the one of the Association Member qualifiers for the 2019 European Darts Open in Leverkusen, Germany.
+Plaisier attended European Q-School in 2019, but never got further than the last 32, missing out on a Tour Card.
+He did then qualify as one of the Association Member qualifiers for the 2019 European Darts Open in Leverkusen, Germany.
 He lost 6–3 to James Wade in the second round.

 He also qualified for the 2019 Dutch Darts Masters, but he lost 6–1 to Brendan Dolan.
 A third European Tour qualification of 2019 was secured at the 2019 European Darts Matchplay, but Jamie Hughes beat him 6–5.

+2022

-Plaisier performed well at the 2022 German Darts Grand Prix, beating Jim Williams, Joe Cullen and Dirk van Duijvenbode to reach the quarter-final stage, where he was beaten in a sudden-death leg by the tournament's eventual winner, Luke Humphries.
+Plaisier performed well at the 2022 German Darts Grand Prix, beating Jim Williams, Joe Cullen and Dirk van Duijvenbode to reach the quarter-final stage, where he was beaten in a deciding leg by the tournament's eventual winner, Luke Humphries.

 Plaiser won the 2022 Six Nations Charity Singles beating Scott Taylor in the final 5–4.

+Plaisier won the 2022 World Masters, defeating Barry Copeland 7–2 in the final.
+He became the first Dutch player to win the event since Michael van Gerwen in 2006.

+2023

+Plaisier qualified for the 2023 German Darts Open.
+In the tournament he defeated George Killington 6–4 in the first round, Ross Smith 6–2 in the second round, Luke Humphries 6–5 in the third round and Brian Raman 6–3 in the quarters.
+Stephen Bunting won the semi final 7–6.